Limits Of Capitalism

 The anti-trust approach, however, is not consistent with the benefits from large networks for the advancement of human knowledge.
 Instead, the later chapter on Informational Freedom proposes regulatory changes aimed at preventing operators of networks from extracting excessive rents.

 Toward the end of the Agrarian Age, when land was scarce, the political elites came from land ownership.
 Their influence really wasn't substantially diminished until after World War II.
 Now we are at the end of the scarcity of capital, but the political elites largely represent the interests of capital.
 In some countries, such as China, this is the case outright.
 Senior political leaders and their families own large parts of industry.
 In other countries, such as the United States, politicians are influenced by the owners of capital because of the constant need to fundraise.

 A study conducted at Princeton analyzes how much public support for a policy influences the likelihood of that policy being enacted .
-It turns out that for the bottom 90% of the population their preferences has no influence on outcomes.
-Even within the 10% whose preference matters there is a huge concentration.
-For instance, over a 5 year period the 200 most politically active companies spent nearly $6 Billion on lobbying.
+It turns out that for the bottom 90% of the population their preferences have no influence on outcomes.
+Only the preferences of the wealthiest 10% of the population matter.
+Even within the 10% whose preferences matter, there is a huge concentration.
+For instance, over a 5 year period the 200 most politically active companies alone spent nearly $6 Billion on lobbying.

 Individual and corporate lobbying results in policies favorable to owners of capital, such as low capital gains tax rates (or in the case of venture capital and buyout funds the taxation of General Partner profits as capital gains instead of income).
 Low corporate tax rates with lots of loopholes, including the accumulation of corporate cash in low tax countries is also favorable to owners of capital.